cosmicanant/recursive-diff/README.md

-# recursive-diff
+# Recursive-Diff
-A JavaScript library to calculate diff between two variable where variable is string, Boolean, number, array or object
+A JavaScript library to calculate diff between two variable where variable could be any valid JavaScript Data Type eg: string, Boolean, number, array or object